-In this list of the best cities to visit in Scotland we will discover all the mysteries and attractions of this beautiful land in Northern Europe
+Best cities to visit in Scotland: let’s discover all the mysteries and attractions of this beautiful land in Northern Europe

 Officially, Scotland has 3 official languages, but if you meet someone speaking Scots or Scots Gaelic you’ll be lucky.
 Scots pretty much only speak English (I know it sounds a little contradictory).

 One thing that visitors should bear in mind, avoid talking politics.
 The Scots in recent years have become very politically active concerning independence from England and the United Kingdom.
 It is a pretty even split of people who are for and against it, although the United Kingdom survived a referendum in Scotland in 2014.
 However, the even split means that people on both sides and very dedicated to it so it is a subject best avoided.

 As a tourist attraction, Scotland has many sites, much of which are historical or natural.
 Scotland puts a lot of money into building infrastructure, developing sites and building more accommodation at all price levels.
 The money put into tourism has ensured that there are attractions to suit all tastes.

 Ok, this isn’t technically a city, but Kirkwall is the capital of the Orkney Islands and deserves a places among the best cities to visit in Scotland.
 It is by far the easiest way to see Orkney and Shetland.
 The actual town is mostly just residential and full of eateries and accommodation for tourists.
 Your stay here is best for using as a hub to see all of the historical sites on the island.